-This package contains several functions such as inspect missing data patterns, diagnosis of the quality of imputed values, analyses completed dataset, store and export imputed data in various formats, and many more.
+This package contains several functions such as inspecting missing data patterns, diagnosing the quality of imputed values, analyzing completed datasets, storing and exporting imputed data in various formats, and many more.

 This package has several functions to generate random and regular graphs, visualization of a graph, etc. Also, you can work with your large graph using this R package.
 There are some requirements to use this package: for Linux, a C and a C++ compiler are needed.